The Stonehenge Hoax – The Stonehenge Layer

 Timothy Darvill, Professor of Archaeology at Bournemouth University, has revealed research that he believes shows that Stonehenge was an ancient healing place.
 In his book, ‘Stonehenge: The Biography of a Landscape’, the Professor cites that human remains excavated from burial mounds near Stonehenge reveal that many of the buried had been ill before their death.

-Darvill also suggests that these remains are not those of local people but of people who had come travelled from far and wide.
-For example, the Amesbury Archer, the name given to one of the remains identified, originated from what is now known as Switzerland.
+Darvill also suggests that these remains are not those of local people but of people who had come and travelled from far and wide.
+For example, the Amesbury Archer, the name given to one of the identified remains, originated in what is now Switzerland.
 The Professor believes that Stonehenge would have been predominantly used during the winter solstice when our ancestors believed it was occupied by Apollo, the Greek and Roman God of healing.
 (The Stonehenge Hoax – The Stonehenge Layer)

-However, I would suggest that not the gods alone at Stonehenge encouraged people from across the known world to travel such vast distances.
-Another feature of Stonehenge still survives today is the legendary Bluestone.
+However, I would suggest that it was not the gods alone at Stonehenge that encouraged people from across the known world to travel such vast distances.
+Another feature of Stonehenge that still survives today is the legendary Bluestone.

 Bluestones are unexceptional, igneous rocks, such as Dolerite and Rhyolite.
 They are so-called because they take on a bluish hue when ‘WET’.
 Over the centuries, legends have endowed these stones with mystical properties.